 You’ll also want to avoid hidden question types, since screen readers have a hard time telling the difference between live questions and those hidden in the background.

-– Choose a survey theme with good contrast.
 Subtle tones may appeal to your aesthetic sense, but to many people with vision impairment, they can make it so that the type or other survey elements are difficult to see.
-This is why we introduced our new Accessibility survey theme (seen below) – it is designed in high contrast to make it easier to read.

-– Add “Alt text” to your images.
-Alt text is the meta data that describes an image to a screen reader.
+Alternative text (“alt text”) is the meta data that describes an image to a screen reader.
 When choosing an image from the Image Library, you can use the settings to include descriptive alt text so that visually-impaired survey respondents can get the best experience from your survey.

-– Pay attention to font sizes.
-Again, the typeface that looks best to you may be difficult to read to someone who’s visually-impaired.
-For that reason, be sure to choose a simple font for your online surveys (Helvetica or other sans serif fonts are often more well-defined and easier to read than Times New Roman and other serif fonts).
-And even more importantly, be sure that the font size is large enough to be read comfortably.
+Helvetica or other sans serif fonts are often more well-defined and easier to read than Times New Roman and other serif fonts.
+And, even more importantly, be sure that the font size is large enough to be read comfortably.

-– Use accessibility tools to check your survey.
-When you go to publish your survey, SurveyGizmo’s built-in diagnostics will alert you whether you’ve included anything that is incompatible with accessibility standards.
+When you’re preparing to publish your survey, SurveyGizmo’s built-in diagnostics will alert you whether you’ve included anything that is incompatible with accessibility standards.
 This is basic analysis, but will check against most common problems.

 For more in-depth accessibility analysis, there are a number of accessibility tools that will evaluate your survey and score its level of accessibility against best practices.
 Here are a few we recommend: